-This is the huge 256 GB version, but you can get a smaller 128 GB version for $645, or an even smaller 32 GB version for $533, but I wouldn’t recommend that last one.
+This is the huge 256 GB version, but you can get a smaller 128 GB version, or an even smaller 32 GB version, but I wouldn’t recommend that last one.
 At that point, performance is pretty much out the window, and you’re just paying to own an iPad.

 If you’re not an Apple fan and are more comfortable with Android, the Google Pixel C is probably your best bet in the performance market.
 It’s considered perhaps the finest Android tablet on the market in any class, with an excellent display on its 10.2” screen and the power to match.

 The downside of the Pixel C is that it’s heavier than your typical iPod, which wouldn’t be a big deal except the whole point of a tablet is to have something sleek and light that you can just carry around everywhere you go.
 You can still do that with a Pixel C. It just doesn’t seem like it was made by aliens like its iPad counterparts.

 The attachable keyboard also costs a little extra and there’s no slot for expandable memory, but the combination of design, power and the Android operating system mean that it’s the best alternative out there to the iPad in the performance market.